cs1302uga/cs1302-ce23/README.md

    `Employee` object.
       * Compile and run your code to verify that it is working.
 Since the `Employee` objects are randomly generated, you should run the program multiple times and check the output.
+      * For readability, be sure to include descriptive output before the level 3 employees are printed.
+For example, your code might print `CHECKPOINT 2.1: LEVEL 3 EMPLOYEES` followed by all of the level 3 employees.
-      * Stage and commit your changes.
+      * Make sure your code passes `checkstyle` then stage and commit your changes.

 1. Print the individual gross incomes of all employees that have a gross income greater than 200K -- each on their own line, prefixed with a `$` and formatted to display two digits after the decimal.
 For convenience, you might use the [`String.format`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#format-java.lang.String-java.lang.Object...-) that works like `printf` but returns a `String`.
+      * Compile and run your code to verify that it is working.
+Since the `Employee` objects are randomly generated, you should run the program multiple times and check the output.
+      * For readability, be sure to include descriptive output before the gross incomes are printed.
+      For example, your code might print `CHECKPOINT 2.2: INCOME > 200K` followed by all of gross incomes.
+      * Make sure your code passes `checkstyle` then stage and commit your changes.

-1. Write a static method in the `StreamPractice` class called `getNetIncome` that takes an `Employee` reference as a parameter and returns the net income for the specified employee.
-An employee’s net income is defined as their gross income minus the sum of their deductions. **Note:** In this version of the `Employee` class, the deductions are dollar amounts, not percentages.
+1. Write a static method in the `StreamPractice` class called `getNetIncome` that takes an `Employee` reference as a parameter and returns the net income for the specified employee (Remember, no loops).
+   An employee’s net income is defined as their gross income minus the sum of their deductions.
+   **Note:** In this version of the `Employee` class, the deductions are dollar amounts, not percentages.

 1. Print the individual net incomes of all employees -- each on their own line, prefixed with a `$` and formatted to display two digits after the decimal.
    You should use the `getNetIncome` method that you wrote in the previous step.
+      * Compile and run your code to verify that it is working.
+Since the `Employee` objects are randomly generated, you should run the program multiple times and check the output.
+      * For readability, be sure to include descriptive output before the net incomes are printed.
+      For example, your code might print `CHECKPOINT 2.3: NET INCOME` followed by all of net incomes.
+      * Make sure your code passes `checkstyle` then stage and commit your changes.

 ![CP](https://img.shields.io/badge/Checkpoint-2-success?style=for-the-badge)

 1. **TRICKY:** Write code that prints the sum of the net incomes for all high earning level 2 employees using the Java Stream API.
 A high earning employee is one with a net income exceeding 100,000.
 You may write extra methods, if needed. **Again, no loops.**
+      * Compile and run your code to verify that it is working.
+Since the `Employee` objects are randomly generated, you should run the program multiple times and check the output.
+      * For readability, be sure to include descriptive output before the final value is printed.
+      For example, your code might print `CHECKPOINT 3.1:` followed by the final value.
+      * Make sure your code passes `checkstyle` then stage and commit your changes.

 1. Sure, streams can be tricky at first but they are an extremely powerful tool.
 Now, try to write a solution to the previous step using loops (no streams).
 Don't call any methods that use streams in your solution to this step.
-Which solution do you prefer?
+Which solution is cleaner and easier to read?

 1. **THIS WOULD BE A GOOD TEST QUESTION:** Consider your stream-based solution to the previous questions.
 If a question requires both a `map` and a `filter`, answer the following questions related to that code in your notes: